 Most entrepreneurs use a journal to track their goals, but you can use a spreadsheet.
 Or rely on personal finance tools like Personal Capital.
 Whatever helps you stay focused on reaching your financial goals is the right answer.

 Another resource that can help you stay motivated is a vision board.
 This can be a collection of images to help you feel confident about reaching your goal.
 Get intentional and see what you’re capable of.

 Sometimes saving money is out of the question.

 Use your bad circumstances to your advantage.
-I remember being broke while in college having little to no money left over to buy anything but food and gas.
+I remember being broke while in college, with little to no money left to buy anything but food and gas.
 I kept telling reminding myself this would only be temporary.

 Do your best to do something similar.
 Whatever circumstance you’re facing, know it’s temporary.
 Trim your expenses to the bone and focus on saving as much as possible.

 Invest in yourself as much as possible and focus on improving your situation as best you can.
-There are countless stories of people who had little and managed to build massive wealth.
+There are countless stories of people who had little and built massive wealth.
 View building wealth as a journey.

-Currently, you’re not the person who can save and earn a high income.
-But, if you work on building the right habits you’ll grow into this person.
+Currently, you’re not a person who can save and earn a high income.
+But, if you work on building the right habits, you’ll grow into this person.